-Subsequent changes in the House have significantly limited qualifying events, so that only employees who are unable to work (or telework) due to a need to leave to care for their son or daughter under the age of 18 if their school is closed or child care is unavailable due to COVID-19 qualify.
+Subsequent changes in the House significantly limited qualifying events, so that only employees who were unable to work (or telework) due to a need to leave to care for their son or daughter under the age of 18 if their school was closed or child care was unavailable due to COVID-19 qualify.

-The Secretary of Labor will be granted the authority to issue regulations to exempt small businesses with fewer than 50 employees from these requirements “when the imposition of such requirements would jeopardize the viability of the business as a going concern.”
+The Secretary of Labor was granted the authority to issue regulations to exempt small businesses with fewer than 50 employees from these requirements “when the imposition of such requirements would jeopardize the viability of the business as a going concern.”

-The first 10 days for which an employee takes leave under this section may consist of unpaid leave.
-Employees elect to substitute any other available leave for the unpaid leave, but the employer may not require that.
+The first 10 days for which an employee took leave under this section could consist of unpaid leave.
+Employees could elect to substitute any other available leave for the unpaid leave, at the employer’s discretion.

-After 10 days, the employer shall provide paid leave.
-Paid leave is calculated based on no less than two-thirds of an employee’s regular rate of pay and the number of hours the employee would otherwise normally be scheduled to work.
-However, pay is capped at $200 per day and $10,000 in aggregate per employee.
+After 10 days, the employer was required to provide paid leave.
+Paid leave was calculated based on no less than two-thirds of an employee’s regular rate of pay and the number of hours the employee would have otherwise normally been scheduled to work.
+However, pay was capped at $200 per day and $10,000 in aggregate per employee.

 NAHB is providing this information for general information only.
 This information does not constitute the provision of legal advice, tax advice, accounting services, investment advice, or professional consulting of any kind nor should it be construed as such.
 The information provided herein should not be used as a substitute for consultation with professional tax, accounting, legal, or other competent advisers.